Traditional marketers don’t rely enough on data.

 ❌ How about those web-based forms, though?

-Surely, the data on those are legit.
+Surely, the data analytics on those are legit.
 That’s the logical conclusion at first pass, anyway.

 Except for one teeny, tiny issue.

 And who cares if some buy, but buy small.
 Or buy once, instead of recurring.
-LTV is the aspiration.
+LTV of the customer is the aspiration.

 So you’ll need some sort of closed-loop analysis.
 One that shows you everything from first click to last purchase.